Arezookhalili/Arezookhalili.github.io/_posts/2023-03-30-Enhancing-Targeting-Accuracy-Using-ML (Classification).md

 Surprisingly, *average_basket_size* was not as important as hypothesized.

-There are slight differences in the order or "importance" of the remaining variables but overall they have provided similar findings.
+There were slight differences in the order or "importance" of the remaining variables but overall they had provided similar findings.

 ___
 <br>
 # K Nearest Neighbours <a name="knn-title"></a>

-We utilize the scikit-learn library within Python to model our data using KNN.
-The code sections below are broken up into 5 key sections:
+We utilized the scikit-learn library within Python to model our data using KNN.
+The code sections below were broken up into 5 key sections:

 * Data Import
 * Data Preprocessing